China's top central banker cautions against hot property prices

 Zhou told the G20 meeting China will control credit growth as the global economy recovers.

-The International Monetary Fund said in August that China needed to slow credit growth and stop funding weak firms, highlighting the worries among policymakers about the dangers of an unsustainable debt build-up triggering a banking crisis.

-Reporting By Shu Zhang and Norihiko Shirouzu; Editing by Shri Navaratnam/Mark Heinrich
+The International Monetary Fund said in August that China needed to slow its credit growth and stop funding weak firms, highlighting the worries among policymakers about the dangers of an unsustainable debt build-up triggering a banking crisis.
+(Reporting By Shu Zhang and Norihiko Shirouzu; Editing by Shri Navaratnam)